 These Chocolate Birds Nests are the perfect little Easter treat.
-They are so easy to prepare with chocolate, a nut butter and wheat cereal biscuits.
+They are so easy to prepare with chocolate, nut butter, and wheat cereal biscuits.

 And then candy making is in a whole other category.
 Many of us are intimidated by the thought of making our own candies.
-You have to follow precises temperatures, very specific directions, etc. So many thing can go wrong!?!?
+You have to follow precise temperatures, very specific directions, etc. So many things can go wrong!?!?
 At least that is how we feel.
 But if you take your time and follow a recipe to the letter, you should be good.